LabScale Agent User Guide

 devices

-subcommand displays devices that are currently managed by the agent.
+The devices subcommand displays devices that are currently managed by the agent.

 - Example: